rosjava/rosjava_core/docs/src/main/sphinx/getting_started.rst

 :javadoc:`org.ros.namespace.GraphName` will also accept a string for convenience.

+The :javadoc:`org.ros.node.NodeListener#onStart(org.ros.node.ConnectedNode)`
-The :javadoc:`org.ros.node.NodeListener#onStart(org.ros.node.Node)` method is the entry point for your program (or node).
-The :javadoc:`org.ros.node.Node` parameter is the factory we use to build things like :javadoc:`org.ros.topic.Publisher`\s and :javadoc:`org.ros.topic.Subscriber`\s.
+method is the entry point for your program (or node).
+The :javadoc:`org.ros.node.ConnectedNode` parameter is the factory we use to build things like :javadoc:`org.ros.topic.Publisher`\s and :javadoc:`org.ros.topic.Subscriber`\s.

 The :javadoc:`org.ros.node.NodeListener#onShutdown(org.ros.node.Node)` method is the first exit point for your program.
 It will be executed as soon as shutdown